 Form 9 requests and other internal recommendations for consideration from Division, Standards Board and Appeals Board staff.

-Petitiongranted bys to the Cal/OSHA Standards Board and other requests from the public or other governmental agencies such as the Department of Health Services and OEHHA.
+Petition decisions granted by the Cal/OSHA Standards Board and other requests from the public or other governmental agencies such as the Department of Health Services and OEHHA.

 B. Division staff will prioritize the list of substances for consideration by the advisory committee based on the following considerations: